latest nhpb_banner 1__compressed2

 As part of this entire process, the non-profits that oversee these various housing programs will explore all options.
 They will offer resources to prevent homelessness.
 They work with the state to help those that qualify apply for the Section 8 Housing Choice Voucher Program or maybe the SRAP - State Rental Assistance Program.

 Tenants and Homeowners in NJ can both benefit.
-There are several mortgage assistance and free foreclosure prevention programs in New Jersey as well.
+There are several mortgage assistance and free foreclosure prevention programs in New Jersey as well as help for tenants with an eviction.
 The energy bill programs, which can be for both owners and tenants, include Universal Service Fund, the New Jersey Home Energy Assistance (HEA & LIHEAP), as well as weatherization.

 New Jersey rehousing programs